LibraryCarpentry/lc-open-refine/_episodes/03-working-with-data.md

 > > * In the prompt type the "\|" symbol and click 'OK'
 > {: .solution}
 {: .challenge}

-Now that we can split multi-valued cells, we'll cover how to join them back together.

-### Joining Cells

-A common workflow with multi-valued cells is

-- split multi-valued cells into individual cells (what we did above)
-- modify/refine/clean individual cells
-- join multi-valued cells back together

-Modifying cells will be covered in future lessons, but for now we will cover how to join cells back together that have been split previously.

-* Click the dropdown menu at the top of the Author column
-* Choose 'Edit cells->Join multi-valued cells'
-* In the prompt type the "\|" symbol
-    * Here we are specifying the *delimiter* character for OpenRefine to use to join the values together.
-* Click 'OK' to join the Authors cells back together

-You will now see that split rows have gone away - the Authors have been joined into a single cell with the specified delimiter.
-Our Rows and
-Records values will now be the same since we do not have any more split columns.

-* Click both the 'Rows' and 'Records' options and observe how the numbers of Rows and Records are equal

 >## Exercise 3: Joining the Subjects column back together
 >